kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

         WS.delay(1)
     }

 The latter script repeats calling the former script for multiple times (actually 10 times).
 When I run the latter script, it always stops midway with a failure of the former script.
 Why the former script fails?
-Because the built-in `WS.sendRequest` keyword fails when the naughty URL replied a response with HTTP STATUS=500.
+Because the built-in `WS.sendRequest` keyword returns a ResponseObject with HTTP STATUS=500 to the caller when the naughty URL replied an error.

 ### Problem: WS.sendRequest keyword is too fragile against Server error